thedevtoolsmith/Code-Shown-In-Blog/README.md

-# Blog-Examples
+# Code Shown in Blog

-This repository contains all code shown in my blog
+This repository contains all code shown in my [blog](https://www.thedevtoolsmith.com/blog/).
+̀